Find Grad Schools

 38 Yearly Graduations

 Arkansas Colleges of Health Education is the 12th most popular school in the nation for students seeking a master's degree in biomedical science.
 Each year, around 600 students seeking various degrees attend the university.
 During the most recent year for which we have data, 38 people received their master's degree in biomedical science from Arkansas College of Osteopathic Medicine.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 53% were women.
-Those who complete their master's degree in biomedical science at Arkansas Colleges of Health Education make a median salary of 45,974.
+Around 46% of these students were from an underrepresented racial-ethnic group, and 34% were women.

 38 Yearly Graduations

 Ponce Health Sciences University - St Louis is the 12th most popular school in the nation for students seeking a master's degree in biomedical science.
 Roughly 0 attend the school each year.
 During the most recent year for which we have data, 38 people received their master's degree in biomedical science from Ponce Health Sciences University - St Louis.
-Of these students, 63% were women and 87% were members of underrepresented racial-ethnic groups.
-Data shows that Ponce Health Sciences University - St Louis graduates that hold this degree go on to make a median salary of $45,974.
+Of these students, 73% were women and 88% were members of underrepresented racial-ethnic groups.

 #14